 When arranging pick-up times for a return journey, we would recommend to allow around three hours to get up and down the tower of steps and explore the complex.

-Tiger Cave Temple Krabi entrance fee and costs
+How much does Tiger Cave Temple Krabi cost?

 Good news – there is no entrance fee to Tiger Cave Temple.
 It’s free!
 We found this to be a welcome surprise, as we’d become accustomed to unexpected tourist-trappy fees throughout our southern Thai travels up to that point.